It’s November and the temperature is slowly creeping down.

 She told me some of her story.
 I couldn’t help but be reminded of the Virgin Mary.

 As a child, visiting my grandparents in Chicago, I can remember walking through the neighborhood and catching glimpses into the backyards.
 I kept seeing statues of Mary.
 She was usually surrounded by roses or lush greenery.
 It was so simple, so calm.
 I think this had to be one of my first concepts of a garden.
 A quiet space tucked away in your own backyard.
 I had been hoping for years to create a Mary garden of my own.

-Unfortunately, the Mary statues that I found were of poor quality and a little cheesy looking or already in someone elses yard.
+Unfortunately, the Mary statues that I found were of poor quality or already in someone elses yard.
 Should I knock on their door and ask about it?
 I was way too shy!

 When I got home that night I looked Quan Yin up on the internet.
 She had some great names: Mother of Mercy, Goddess of Compassion and (my favorite) the Compassionate Rebel!
 Some were even familiar as the stories of Cinderella and Snow White.
 Here is a quote from the Legend of Quan Yin: One of the several stories surrounding Quan Yin is that she was a Buddhist who through great love and sacrifice during life, had earned the right to enter Nirvana after death.
 However, while standing before the gates of Paradise she heard a cry of anguish from the earth below.
 Turning back to earth, she renounced her reward of bliss eternal but in its place found immortality in the hearts of the suffering.